 Your E1.31/Artnet Universes/FPP Start channels/Universe sizes need to match what you set up in your Sequencer, Show player (e.g. xLights/xSchedule) and the controller.
-If you need additional information on Universes, refer to the Resources section about Universes and Channels.
+If you need additional information on Universes, channels etc. refer to the Resources section about Universes, Channels and Ports, oh my!.